 In 2013, Simon Penney and Rachel Wildblood were at an international waste management conference and noticed that despite being a huge industry, there was no non-profit working specifically to help communities in poorer countries manage their waste.
 Simon spent the next two years talking with colleagues and funders from across the globe to start up WasteAid, inspiring teams in Australia and the UK.
 WasteAid Australia was set up independently in 2014 with a focus mainly on getting waste management services to Aboriginal and Torres Straits Island communities.

-In 2015 the UK group chaired by Mike Webster secured the funding to register WasteAid UK as a charity.
-Since then, Mike and Zoë Lenkiewicz, with a team of dedicated trustees and colleagues, developed the concept and successfully transformed it from a start-up to an established award-winning organisation.
+In 2015 the UK group secured the funding to register WasteAid UK as a charity.
+Since then, a team of dedicated trustees, colleagues, and volunteers developed the concept and successfully transformed it from a start-up to an established award-winning organisation.

 In 2018 “WasteAid UK” transitioned to “WasteAid” to better reflect the international nature of the team’s work.
 Growing interest in serious global challenges like climate change and plastic pollution has helped propel WasteAid into the spotlight, and with partners and supporters from across the globe, WasteAid’ s positive impact is growing every day.